-Congress established and structured the Farm Credit System (FCS or System) to provide farmers and rural communities access to financial institutions where they have a voice in the decision-making process to ensure the financial needs of rural America are addressed.
+Congress established and structured the Farm Credit System (FCS or System) to provide farmers and rural communities access to financial institutions where they have a voice in the decisionmaking process to ensure the financial needs of rural America are addressed.
 The System is made up of banks, associations, and service corporations, the Federal Farm Credit Banks Funding Corporation, and the Federal Agricultural Mortgage Corporation (Farmer Mac).

-FCA was created to ensure the financial viability of the System and to ensure that the institutions follow their legal obligations under the law.
-Because the System institutions are uniquely structured, FCA has developed regulatory and oversight approaches that are designed to fit these structures.
-As a result of the collective efforts of the System and FCA, System institutions each year provide hundreds of billions of dollars in financing to support U.S. agriculture and utilities services in rural America.
+FCA was created to ensure the financial viability of the System and to ensure that the institutions follow their legal obligations.
+Because the System institutions and Farmer Mac are uniquely structured, FCA has developed regulatory and oversight approaches that are designed to fit these structures.
+In the case of Farmer Mac, that includes a separate FCA office, the Office of Secondary Market Oversight.
+As a result of the collective efforts of the System and Farmer Mac - under the supervision of FCA - U.S. agriculture and rural utilities receive hundreds of billions of dollars in financing every year.
 In carrying out its important mission, FCA does not receive a federal appropriation.
-Our administrative expenses come from funds that are assessed and collected annually from the government-sponsored enterprises we regulate and examine - the System.
+Our administrative expenses come from funds that are assessed and collected annually from the government-sponsored enterprises we regulate and examine - the System and Farmer Mac.

-For fiscal year (FY) 2019, we are submitting a proposed total budget request of \$75,280,000.
-Our proposed budget for FY 2019 includes current and prior-year assessments of \$74,600,000 from System institutions, including Farmer Mac, and \$680,000 from anticipated reimbursable work for the Farm Credit System Insurance Corporation, the U.S. Department of Agriculture, and the National Consumer Cooperative Bank.
-Of this budget amount, 84.3 percent is for salaries, benefits, and related personnel costs.
+For fiscal year (FY) 2020, we are submitting a proposed total budget request of \$76,690,000.
+Our proposed budget for FY 2020 includes current and prior-year assessments of \$76,000,000 from System institutions, including Farmer Mac, and \$690,000 from anticipated reimbursable work for the Farm Credit System Insurance Corporation, the U.S. Department of Agriculture, and the National Consumer Cooperative Bank.
+Of this budget amount, 86.8 percent is for salaries, benefits, and related personnel costs.

-A key factor driving the FY 2019 budget is our need to hire and train qualified individuals to replace the many employees - especially examiners - who have begun to retire.
+A key factor driving the FY 2020 budget is our need to hire and train qualified individuals to replace the many employees - especially examiners - who have begun to retire.
 Our examiner commissioning program takes five years to complete.
 Approximately a third of our examination staff is eligible to retire within the five-year planning horizon, and half of the non-examination staff is eligible to retire during the same planning horizon.
 We must ensure that our staff has the skills it needs to address changes in the agricultural industry and the complexities of agricultural finance.
 Also, we continue to dedicate more resources to acquire technology.
-We anticipate a continued increase in the use of technological and data tools used by agency staff.
+We anticipate a continued increase in the use of technological and data tools by agency staff.
 And we need to invest in cybersecurity and automating manual processes.
-The funding we have requested for FY 2019 will help us hire, train, and retain the people we need to properly examine, oversee, and regulate the System.
+The funding we have requested for FY 2020 will help us hire, train, and retain the people we need to properly examine, oversee, and regulate the System.